pb03/modular-css-guide/README.md

 &nbsp;

 #### How would I know whether I've named the classes correctly or not
-Just a simple trick I use to follow:
+Just a simple trick to follow:

 If you or your code reviewer can understand what the classes do only by reading the CSS file then 👍.